udacity/create-your-own-adventure/english/alchemy/alchemy.md

 Time passes, and the coin solidifies as it cools.

-You gain 1 gold coin.
+You gain 2 gold coins.

 You decide to play it safe and repeat the process a few times.
 Who knows how many coins the high-score currently is or how many you will need on your adventure?